 Bayliner manufacture sports boats and cruisers from 16 to 34 feet.
-Bayliner boats have always offered great value for money, with the emphasis on quality, function and comfort.
+Bayliner boats have always offered great value for money, emphasising quality, function and comfort.

-Since 1986, Bayliner have been part of Brunswick Marine, the world’s largest marine company, having dealers and distributors in over 50 countries around the world.
-The Bayliner range of boats now offers more than 20 different models, from the compact outboard powered 160 to the 335 cruiser which can offer comfortable cruising for up to 6 people.
+Since 1986, Bayliner has been part of Brunswick Marine, the world’s largest marine company, having dealers and distributors in over 50 countries worldwide.
+The Bayliner range of boats now offers more than 20 different models, from the compact outboard-powered 160 to the 335 cruisers, which can offer comfortable cruising for up to 6 people.

-Bayliner have continuously developed over their history, introducing and updating their range to keep at the forefront of what is a very hotly contested marketplace.
-Popular with families and watersports enthusiasts alike, such is the popularity of Bayliner boats that there are seemingly few places both in coastal waters and inland lakes where the Bayliner brand is not known.
+Bayliner has continuously developed over its history, introducing and updating its range to keep at the forefront of a very hotly contested marketplace.
+Popular with families and watersports enthusiasts alike, such as the popularity of Bayliner boats, there are seemingly few places in coastal waters and inland lakes where the Bayliner brand is unknown.